-The value for M falls within the constraints set for PLL stability, therefore, N[1:0] = 01 and M[8:0] = 10000000.
+The value for M falls within the constraints set for PLL stability $(400 \div 16.666 \le M \le 800 \div 16.666; 24 \le M \le 48)$, therefore N[1:0] = 11 and M[6:0] = 0100000.
 If the value for M fell outside of the valid range, a different N value would be selected to try to move M in the appropriate direction.

 The M and N counters can be loaded either through a parallel or serial interface.
-The parallel interface is controlled via the P{LOAD} signal such that a LOW to HIGH transition will latch the information present on the M[8:0] and N[1:0] inputs into the M and N counters.
-When the P_LOAD signal is LOW, the input latches will be transparent and any changes on the M[8:0] and N[1:0] inputs will affect the FOUT output pair.
-To use the serial port, the S_CLOCK signal samples the information on the S_DATA line and loads it into a 14 bit shift register.
+The parallel interface is controlled via the P LOAD signal such that a LOW to HIGH transition will latch the information present on the M[6:0] and N[1:0] inputs into the M and N counters.
+When the $\overline{P_LOAD}$ signal is LOW, the input latches will be transparent and any changes on the M[6:0] and N[1:0] inputs will affect the FOUT output pair.
+To use the serial port, the S_CLOCK signal samples the information on the S_DATA line and loads it into a 12 bit shift register.
 Note that the P_LOAD signal must be HIGH for the serial load operation to function.
 The Test register is loaded with the first three bits, the N register with the next two and the M register with the final eight bits of the data stream on the S_DATA input.
-For each register, the most significant bit is loaded first (T2, N1 and M8).
+For each register, the most significant bit is loaded first (T2, N1 and M6).
 A pulse on the S_LOAD pin after the shift register is fully loaded will transfer the divide values into the counters.
-The HIGH to LOW transition on the S_LOAD input will latch the new divide values into the counters.
-Figure 3 illustrates the timing diagram for both a parallel and a serial load of the MC12430 synthesizer.
+The HIGH to LOW transition on the S LOAD input will latch the new divide values into the counters.
+Figure 3 illustrates the timing diagram for both a parallel and a serial load of the MC12439 synthesizer.

-M[8:0] and N[1:0] are normally specified once at power-up through the parallel interface, and then possibly again through the serial interface.
+M[6:0] and N[1:0] are normally specified once at power-up through the parallel interface, and then possibly again through the serial interface.
 This approach allows the application to come up at one frequency and then change or fine-tune the clock as the ability to control the serial interface becomes available.
-To minimize transients in the frequency domain, the output should be varied in the smallest step size possible.
-The bandwidth of the PLL is such that frequency stepping in 1MHz steps at the maximum S_CLOCK frequency or less will cause smooth, controlled slewing of the output frequency.

 The TEST output provides visibility for one of the several internal nodes as determined by the T[2:0] bits in the serial configuration stream.
 It is not configurable through the parallel interface.
+Although it is possible to select the node that represents FOUT, the CMOS output may not be able to toggle fast enough for some of the higher output frequencies.
 The T2, T1 and T0 control bits are preset to '000' when P_LOAD is LOW so that the PECL FOUT outputs are as jitter-free as possible.
 Any active signal on the TEST output pin will have detrimental affects on the jitter of the PECL output pair.
 In normal operations, jitter specifications are only guaranteed if the TEST output is static.
 The serial configuration port can be used to select one of the alternate functions for this pin.